opengauss-mirror/docs/content/en/docs/installation/quick-experience-on-Docker.md

 ```
 docker run --name opengauss --privileged=true -d -e GS_PASSWORD=Secretpassword@123 -p 15432:5432 enmotech/opengauss:latest
 ```
-Now the OpenGauss container is running in the background.
+Now the openGauss container is running in the background.
 Then input the command below to enter the container:

 ```
 docker exec -it opengauss /bin/sh
 ```

-### Test to use OpenGauss
+### Test to use openGauss
-After you enter the container, you can use some command to experience the usage of OpenGauss.
+After you enter the container, you can use some command to experience the usage of openGauss.

 Login as Administrator Omm: